chord-memory/calibre-web-aws/README.md

 * Connect the Kobo to a computer, and edit the `api_endpoint` config in `.kobo/Kobo/Kobo eReader.conf`
 * Unmount the Kobo and click the circular arrows in the upper right corner

-Books from Calibre-Web and will be synced to Kobo when "Sync Now" is clicked and the progress % for these books synced to Calibre-Web upon opening/closing the books on the Kobo.
+Books from Calibre-Web-Automated and will be synced to Kobo when "Sync Now" is clicked and the progress % for these books synced to Calibre-Web-Automated upon opening/closing the books on the Kobo.

-If you care about the progress % being synced from Kobo up to Calibre-Web, you can follow the steps below to ensure the % is being synced.
+If you care about the progress % and annotations being synced from Kobo up to Calibre-Web-Automated, you can follow the steps below to ensure the % is being synced.

 <details>
-  <summary>Reading % sync for Calibre-Web running locally:</summary><br>
+  <summary>Reading % sync for Calibre-Web-Automated running locally:</summary><br>

-  Use `sqlite3 local/config/app.db` to view the progress % changing for books added to the Kobo via Calibre-Web:
+  Use `sqlite3 local/config/app.db` to view the progress % changing for books added to the Kobo via Calibre-Web-Automated:
   ```
   jordan@Jordans-MBP calibre-web-aws % sqlite3 local/config/app.db
   SQLite version 3.43.2 2023-10-10 13:08:14